mapkts/enwise/README.md

 ## Bug Report

-Currently the languages `Enwise` supported is limited.
+Currently the languages `enwise` supported is limited.
 If you have encountered any bugs or inconvenience when using this plugin, please don't hesitate to open a issue.

-## License

-Licensed under the terms of the [MIT license](./LICENSE).